 Return pan used to cook pork to medium heat.

-Add cranberries and their rehydrating liquid, syrup, ¼ cup water, and vegetable base to hot pan.
+Add cranberries, cranberry rehydrating liquid, ¼ cup water, maple syrup, and vegetable base to hot pan.

-Bring to a simmer and cook until slightly thickened, 2-4 minutes.
+Bring to a simmer and stir occasionally until slightly thickened, 2-4 minutes.

 Remove from burner.